donniebishop/website/content/about/_index.md

 My name's Donnie, but I prefer bushidoboy.

-I used to be known as covabishop, but I'm soon retiring that moniker in favor of bushidoboy.
+I used to be known as Cova Bishop, but I'm soon retiring that moniker in favor of bushidoboy.

 I make music, program things, watch too much anime, and obsess over my cat.